kavindagk/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-Load data set from zip file and store into data_set varibale
+Load data set from zip file and store into data_set variable

 ```r